Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Effective source in the coherent quantum GD hairy solution

-Eq. \eqref{eq: density function far from the quantum core} shows that the energy density decays exponentially and with a $r^{-2}$ rate, while still carrying the hair charge $\alpha$ effects for long distances.
-The tangential pressure in Eq. \eqref{eq: tangential pressure far from the quantum core} presents a Yukawa-like decaying behavior, while also carrying the hair charge $\alpha$ along.
+Similarly, the total tangential pressure at large distances from the quantum core is given by } Eq. \eqref{eq: density function far from the quantum core} shows that the energy density decays exponentially and with a $r^{-2}$ rate, while still carrying the hair charge $\alpha$ effects for long distances.
+The tangential pressure in Eq. \eqref{eq: tangential pressure far from the quantum core} presents a Yukawa-like decaying behavior, while also carrying the hair charge $\alpha$ along. {If we substitute the explicit form of $\rho_{\rm Q}(r)$ defined in Eq. \eqref{pqr} in the expressions for the energy density and tangential pressure, the energy--momentum tensor components for the hairy black hole solution outside the event horizon are recovered \cite{Ovalle:2020kpd}.
+This emphasizes that the coherent quantum hairy black hole model is consistent with the classical geometry, which is recovered far from the quantum core.}